jamesrowe1/dailyschedule/README.md

 ## Project Title

-This is the %th Homework Assignment for the Columbia Coding Bootcamp.
+This is the 5th Homework Assignment for the Columbia Coding Bootcamp.
 It is a Daily Planner.
 Prepare to be organized!

 ## Project Link